PeteUgwu/Portfolio-set-up/README.md

 # portfolio-set-up

-> This is a project to implement a client-side validation of the data in the contact form.
+> This is a project to implement how to Use local storage to save user input.

 ## Built With